Luke943/Todo-list-webapp/README.md

 ## Further additions

-- Build frontend app (React?) to talk to API and pull/post/update data
+- Build frontend app to talk to API and pull/post/update data

 ## Inspiration